ContinuumBridge/conman/README.md

     sudo conman/setup
     sudo reboot

 Conman will be started automatically.
+That's all you need to do, so unless you want to turn conman off and on (which is likely to be during development), skip the rest of this section and go onto the Operation section.

 If you don't want conman to start automatically on boot, type: